dinzzz/DinzWeb3/README.md

   - Including async elements testing (Combine)
   - Testing all modules and services, with the exception of UI elements of modules containing SwiftUI code

+Additionally used packages:
+  - Alamofire (Networking)
+  - Kingfisher (Fetching images)
+  - Web3.swift (Currently not used, but offers some valuable features)